LiaScript/docs/README.md

 ```
 <script>@input</script>

+    --{{6}}--
-A little side note, there is also a function called `console.clear`, that does
-what it says it clears the console, but it is not a realized by `send.log`,
+A little side note: there is also a function called `console.clear` that clears the console, but it is not triggered by `send.log`.
-instead this is a shortcut for `send.lia("LIA: clear")`.
-These were all
+Instead, this is a shortcut for `send.lia("LIA: clear")`.
+These were all the `"LIA: ..."` commands.

-`"LIA: ..."` commands, the next section you will learn how to use the custom
-built in event system to get even more stuff done.
+In the next section, you will learn how to use the custom-built event system to accomplish even more tasks.

-##### Ping Pong
+      {{6}}
+* `LIA: clear` -> clear the terminal
+* `LIA: terminal` -> start the terminal (awaits stop-event)
+* `LIA: stop` -> manual stop event
+* `LIA: wait` -> waiting for an asynchronous code execution to finish

+#### Ping Pong: `register` & `dispatch`

+    --{{0}}--
-All previous functions were executed only within the scope of a single
-code-block, but sometimes it is necessary to connect with other external events.
+All previous functions were executed only within the scope of a single code block, but sometimes it is necessary to connect with other external events.
-For this purpose, the `send` object also contains two further generic functions,
+For this purpose, the `send` object also contains two further generic functions: `register` and `dispatch`.
-these are `register` and `dispatch`.
-Simply use a unique identifier to name an
-event, which is followed by a callback-function that does whatever you want.
+Simply use a unique identifier to name an event, followed by a callback function that does whatever you want.
-Both callbacks are defined in local scope, but by using `register` and
-`dispatch` you can send messages to any code-block.
-The example below also
+Both callbacks are defined in local scope, but by using `register` and `dispatch`, you can send messages to any code block.
-delivers the messages successfully, if both code-blocks would be defined on
+The example below demonstrates how messages are successfully delivered, even if both code blocks are defined on different slides:
-different slides.

 ``` js